What sort of hedge should I buy?

 Below we list the best hedge shrubs and trees so that you can design your own native hedge.
 We also recommend different fast growing mixes for more diverse hedges or for a specific purpose.
 Our "standard" recommended hedge is the Conservation mix, which will give you a traditional wildlife friendly stock proof hedge based on Hawthorn.
 These species will grow in most conditions, including shady and north facing sites.
 All these mixes will be good to lay if required.

-Please note that our plants are supplied as "bare root"; our native hedge whips are consequently only delivered from November - end March.
+Please note that our plants are supplied as "bare root"; our native hedge plants are consequently only delivered from November - end March.
 They are usually supplied in 40-60cm or 60-90cm sizes.
-Depending on conditions, the 60-90cm plants will grow to around head height in 3 years.
-All these plants occur naturally in the UK and are all grown here from British stock.
+Depending on conditions, the 60-90cm plants will grow to around 2m height in 3 years.
+All these plants occur naturally in the UK and are all British grown from British stock - in other words, they have UK provenance and origin.
+They're pretty tough and pretty bombproof even for the novice, if you follow instructions.

 Hedges: Advice & Guides